auroraextensions/docs/magento/extensions/1.x/cloudpubsubeventanalytics/docs/index.md

   <div>Source:&nbsp;<a href="https://cloud.google.com/pubsub/" target="_blank">Google</a></div>
 </blockquote>

-## What is Cloud Pub/Sub Event Analytics?
+## What is Google Cloud Pub/Sub Event Analytics?

-Cloud Pub/Sub Event Analytics is a Magento extension for streaming event-driven business analytics data to [Cloud Pub/Sub](https://cloud.google.com/pubsub/).
+Google Cloud Pub/Sub Event Analytics is a Magento extension for streaming event-driven business analytics data to [Cloud Pub/Sub](https://cloud.google.com/pubsub/).
 It eliminates the need for an external integration service to connect Magento to Cloud Pub/Sub, and provides an easy-to-use interface with a variety of events and fields to select for data collection.